Conformal invariance and quantum non-locality in critical hybrid circuits: The hybrid circuit model and the conjecture

 Previous works {on the measurement-induced entanglement transition} are quite suggestive of the {presence} of full conformal invariance in spacetime, though the models considered differ from one another in details.
 Among these are Ref.~\cite{nahum2018hybrid}, where the critical percolation description {of the $0$th (Hartley) R\'enyi entropy} {in circuits with random Haar gates} was already manifestly conformally invariant; Refs.~\cite{li1808hybrid, gullans1905purification}, where a dynamic exponent of $z=1$ was found; and Ref.~\cite{li1901hybrid}, where the presence of conformal invariance in the steady state was numerically confirmed{, all for Clifford circuits}.
 More recently in Refs.~\cite{choi2019spin, andreas2019hybrid}, concrete critical spin models which admit conformal field theory (CFT) descriptions at their critical points were proposed to describe {the $n$th R\'enyi entropies with $n\geq 1$ in} {hybrid quantum circuits with Haar random unitaries in the limit of infinite local Hilbert space dimension.}

-Motivated by these considerations, we propose the following conjecture(s) at entanglement transitions in generic hybrid quantum circuits: \env{enumerate}{ \item There is an emergent CFT living on the two-dimensional finite spacetime manifold of the circuit (with certain spatial and temporal b.c.), where the real-time direction of the circuit becomes the ``imaginary time'' of the CFT. \item Physical qubits live on boundaries of the finite circuit, and the entanglement entropy of a contiguous segment $A$ of qubits is given by the change in {(boundary)} free energy of the CFT in the finite geometry due to change of the b.c. inside $A$ (recall that free energies of a CFT depend crucially on the {specific b.c.\footnote{See, e.g., Ref.~\cite{cardy0411bcft} for a review.}.)} } Specifically, for {a contiguous segment $A$ of the boundary of the rectangle with endpoints located at $z_1$ and $z_2$, which we denote by $A=[z_1, z_2]$,} we posit that \env{eqnarray}{ S([z_1, z_2]) \equiv -\ln \frac{Z_{\rm circuit}[{\phi(z_1) \phi(z_2)}] } {Z_{\rm circuit}}, } where $Z_{\rm circuit}$ is a suitably defined {background} ``circuit partition function'' of the rectangle specified by boundary conditions of the circuit, and $Z_{\rm circuit}[{\phi(z_1) \phi(z_2)}]$ is the partition function with the same boundary conditions as $Z_{\rm circuit}$, except that in the boundary segment $A=[z_1, z_2]$ the boundary condition has changed as compared to $Z_{\rm circuit}$, which in a CFT can be accounted for by the insertion of { boundary condition changing (bcc) } operators $\phi$ at the endpoints $z_1$ and $z_2$ of $A$. {An expression similar to Eq.~\eqref{eq:EE_Z} first appeared in the extreme volume-law phase of Random Tensor Networks aimed at {describing} gravitational Ryu-Takayanagi behavior~\cite{Hayden2016}, then in Random Tensor Network Models for entanglement transitions~\cite{vasseur2018rtn} {which are~\cite{andreas2019hybrid} very close cousins of the entanglement transitions in hybrid circuits discussed here,} and shortly after in the present context of measurement-driven entanglement transitions~\cite{li1901hybrid, choi2019spin, andreas2019hybrid}.}
+Motivated by these considerations, we propose the following conjecture(s) at entanglement transitions in generic hybrid quantum circuits: \env{enumerate}{ \item There is an emergent CFT living on the two-dimensional finite spacetime manifold of the circuit (with certain spatial and temporal b.c.), where the real-time direction of the circuit becomes the ``imaginary time'' of the CFT. \item Physical qubits live on boundaries of the finite circuit, and the von Neumann entanglement entropy\footnote{Throughout the paper we consider Clifford circuits, for which all Renyi entropies are equal to the von Neumann entropy.} of a contiguous segment $A$ of qubits is given by the change in {(boundary)} free energy of the CFT in the finite geometry due to change of the b.c. inside $A$ (recall that free energies of a CFT depend crucially on the {specific b.c.\footnote{See, e.g., Ref.~\cite{cardy0411bcft} for a review.}.)} } Specifically, for {a contiguous segment $A$ of the boundary of the rectangle with endpoints located at $z_1$ and $z_2$, which we denote by $A=[z_1, z_2]$,} we posit that \env{eqnarray}{ S([z_1, z_2]) \equiv -\ln \frac{ Z_{\rm circuit}[{\phi(z_1) \phi(z_2)}] } {Z_{\rm circuit}}, } where $Z_{\rm circuit}$ is a suitably defined {background} ``circuit partition function'' of the rectangle specified by boundary conditions of the circuit, and $Z_{\rm circuit}[{\phi(z_1) \phi(z_2)}]$ is the partition function with the same boundary conditions as $Z_{\rm circuit}$, except that in the boundary segment $A=[z_1, z_2]$ the boundary condition has changed as compared to $Z_{\rm circuit}$, which in a CFT can be accounted for by the insertion of { boundary condition changing (bcc) } operators $\phi$ at the endpoints $z_1$ and $z_2$ of $A$. {An expression similar to Eq.~\eqref{eq:EE_Z} first appeared in the extreme volume-law phase of Random Tensor Networks aimed at {describing} gravitational Ryu-Takayanagi behavior~\cite{Hayden2016}, then in Random Tensor Network Models for entanglement transitions~\cite{vasseur2018rtn} {which are~\cite{andreas2019hybrid} very close cousins of the entanglement transitions in hybrid circuits discussed here,} and shortly after in the present context of measurement-driven entanglement transitions~\cite{li1901hybrid, choi2019spin, andreas2019hybrid}.}